jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 ![dsfsdf](https://user-images.githubusercontent.com/31498830/134434934-49f5e5a9-0fc9-43a1-a910-8ba9641cc1c5.PNG)

 *To change the name of a field, use the rename command.
 Useful for giving fields more meaningful names.
-When including spaces of special characters in field names, use double straight quotes.*
+When including spaces of special characters in field names, use double straight quotes.
+Once you rename a field, you can't access it with the original name.*

 - Rename fields in a table